hieuimba/Lichess-Spark-DataPipeline/README.md

-This pivot operation can be computationally expensive as it requires sorting the entire dataset to correctly assign the GameID to each line.
-In the background, Spark moves (or shuffles) the data into a single partition, which can lead to massive data spills and significantly slow down processing time due to the dataset's size.
+This pivot operation, while necessary, can be computationally expensive as it requires sorting the entire dataset to assign the correct GameID to each line.
+To perform this sorting task, Spark needs to move (or shuffle) all records into a single partition.
+Considering the large size of the dataset, this can lead to massive data spills and significantly slow down processing time.

-To address this issue, the data file is split into smaller chunks during the decompression step in the `1-decompress-file` notebook.
+To address this issue, the pipeline implements two key optimizations:

+- Data Chunking: In the `1-decompress-file` notebook, the data file is split into smaller, more manageable chunks during the decompression step.
 These chunks are then passed to the `2-parse-games` notebook for parsing.
-The idea is that each chunk will still be parsed in a single partition but since their size is now significantly smaller, Spark can handle them efficiently without spilling.
+The idea is that each chunk will still be parsed in a single partition but since their size is now significantly smaller, Spark can handle them efficiently without the risk of spilling.

-Additionally, the `concurrent.futures` module is used to process these chunks in parallel.
-This approach effectively distributes parallel jobs to all nodes at the same time, ensuring each node is occupied with one chunk of data at a time, optimizing for processing efficiency.
+- Parallel Processing: The `concurrent.futures` module is utilized to process these chunks in parallel.
+This ensures optimal resource utilization across all available nodes, with each node handling one data chunk at a time.

 ## Application